 If you’re arriving by train (you can view train schedules here), you will exit the train station in the center of the city.
 From here, you can either walk or call a taxi to reach your accommodation.

 Cologne is a very walkable city.
-If you only have 1 day in Cologne, you likely won’t even need to use the public transit system.
-Most of the main highlights are centrally located and walking between them also gives you more opportunity to experience as much of the city as possible if you’re trying to see Cologne in 1 day.
+If you only have 1 day, you likely won’t even need to use the public transit system.
+Most of the main highlights are centrally located and walking between them also gives you more opportunity to experience as much of the city as possible if you’re trying to see Cologne in 1 day without haveing to hop on a tram or bus.

 Should you plan to see Cologne in 2 days, and want to use public transit, consider getting the 24 or 48 hours KolnCard.
 This grants its holders free tickets on public transport throughout the city, including to and from the airport.

-Your Cologne itinerary is full of historic sites and charming neighborhoods.
-Whether you have 1 or 2 days in Cologne, here’s what you should try to see to make your trip memorable.
+No matter how long you have to spend in Cologne, here’s what you should try to see to make your trip memorable.

 Day 1 – Cologne Cathedral, Museum Ludwig, Old Market & More